Wade Avenue

-Wade Avenue is an arterial in The Triangle region of North Carolina that links Interstate 40, Interstate 440, and downtown Raleigh.
-The roadway is internally designated as Secondary Road 1728 (SR 1728) from I-40 to Glenwood Avenue, however it is not signed as such.
+Wade Avenue is an artery corridor, located in Raleigh, North Carolina.
+The corridor is divided under the Raleigh Beltline (I-440), in which the stretch between Interstate 40 (west) to Interstate 440 (east) is a freeway.
+East of I-440, Wade Avenue is a boulevard-expressway hybrid, which with a blend of both at-grade and grade-separation.
+The entire route is internally designated as Secondary Road 1728 (SR 1728) from I-40 to Glenwood Avenue, however it is not signed as such.
 The short piece east of Glenwood Avenue carries U.S. Route 70 and North Carolina Highway 50.

 Route description

-Wade Avenue begins at a modified Y-interchange with I-40 in West Raleigh and continues as a four-lane expressway, known locally as the Wade Avenue Extension.
-From here, the expressway continues southeast along mostly wooded areas and approaches a modified diamond interchange with Edwards Mill Road, providing access to Lenovo Center and the Carter–Finley Stadium.
+Wade Avenue begins at a modified Y-interchange with I-40 in West Raleigh and continues as a four-lane freeway, known locally as the Wade Avenue Extension.
+From here, the freeway continues southeast along mostly wooded areas and approaches a modified diamond interchange with Edwards Mill Road, providing access to Lenovo Center and the Carter–Finley Stadium.
 The highway then curves to a more easterly direction as it approaches another diamond interchange with Blue Ridge Road, which provides motorists access to the State Fairgrounds (home of the annual North Carolina State Fair, North Carolina State University's College of Veterinary Medicine, and the North Carolina Museum of Art.
-Wade Avenue continues east toward a complex interchange with I-440/US 1; here, the expressway portion ends and Wade Avenue becomes a four-lane undivided arterial surface highway.
-Continuing east, the roadway passes by a pair of at-grade intersections that serve the city's Ridgewood section before the road downgrades and proceeds through a hilly terrain, passing by mostly residential neighborhoods for the next two miles.
-After a partial cloverleaf interchange with Oberlin Road, Wade Avenue returns to a southeasterly direction, passing by some state offices, then promptly turns to the northeast where it approaches an interchange U.S. Route 70 (US 70) and North Carolina Highway 50 (NC 50).
-From here, the two highways overlap with Wade Avenue until it ends at an interchange with U.S. Route 401 (Capital Boulevard) a half mile after, where US 70 and NC 50 join US 401 heading south toward downtown Raleigh.
+Wade Avenue continues east toward a complex interchange with I-440/US 1, resulting in the end of the freeway stretch of Wade Avenue.
+Continuing east, Wade Avenue becomes the four-lane arterial surface highway, coming to the pair of at-grade intersections which serve the Ridgewood section of the city, before the road downgrades and proceeds through a hilly terrain, passing by mostly residential neighborhoods for the next two miles.
+After coming to the cloverleaf exit with Oberlin Road, Wade Avenue returns to a southeasterly direction, near notable state offices.
+Another exit comes, with the U.S. Route 70 (US 70) and North Carolina Highway 50 (NC 50) interchange.
+From here, the two highways overlap with Wade Avenue until it ends with the interchange with U.S. Route 401 (Capital Boulevard), half mile later.
+In this vicinity, US 70 and NC 50 join US 401 heading south toward downtown Raleigh.